konradhalas/dacite/README.md

 to convert those dictionaries into data classes, `dacite` is your best friend.

-It was originally created to simplify creation of type hinted data transfer objects (DTO) which can cross the boundaries in the application architecture.
+This library was originally created to simplify creation of type hinted data transfer objects (DTO) which can cross the boundaries in the application architecture.

 ## Usage

-This library is based on a single function - `dacite.make`.
-Following examples show various ways to call it and use of all its parameters.
+Dacite is based on a single function - `dacite.make`.
+This function takes 3 parameters:

+- `data_class` - data class type
+- `data` - dictionary of input data
+- `config` - configuration of the creation process, instance of `dacite.Config` class

+Configuration is a (data) class with following fields:

+- `rename`
+- `prefixed`
+- `cast`
+- `transform`
+- `flattened`

+The examples below show usage of all `Config` parameters.

 ### Nested structures